-7.4 Other implications (where significant) - i.e. Staff, Health Inequalities, Sustainability, Crime and Disorder or Looked After Children
+7.4 Other implications (where significant) - i.e. Staff, Health Inequalities, Sustainability, Crime and Disorder and Impact on Looked After Children

 N/A

 8. Background papers used in preparing this report (include their location and identify whether any are exempt or protected by copyright):